20% OFF of Helium 10

 Amazon has excellent customer service, so they will always allow you to return or replace damaged items or unwanted items, so there’s no need to worry about that.

-But, how well does Amazon screen these items before sending them out to other buyers, and do they actively even check their returns?
+But, how well does Amazon screen these items before sending them out to other buyers, and do they actively even check their returned orders?

 Does Amazon Check Returns?

-Have you ever ordered from Amazon, received a box that looks a little tattered, as if it has been opened and resealed before?
+Have you ever ordered from Amazon and received a box that looks a little tattered, as if it has been opened and resealed before?
 It can make you wonder whether you’re getting somebody else’s leftovers or items they no longer wanted.

-When you purchase from Amazon, you’ll want to ensure you’re paying for the quality and getting a brand new, pristine product.
-So, do they even check returns, if we’re receiving items that may have been given to someone else already?!
+When you purchase from Amazon, you’ll want to ensure you’re paying for the quality and getting a brand-new, pristine product.
+So, the question remains: Does Amazon check returned items thoroughly, especially if some appear to have been previously used?

-We’ve done the research for you to see if Amazon checks returns.
+We’ve done the research for you to understand how Amazon checks returned orders and what happens next.
 For the most part, it seems like there are mixed answers.

 Does Amazon Check Returns of Products

-With so many products, sellers, merchants and items, it seems impossible for Amazon to check everything meticulously.
-It seems that some items are checked over before being sent out or reused, whereas others are not.
+With so many products, sellers, merchants, and items, it seems impossible for Amazon to check every return meticulously.
+It seems that some returned orders are checked over before being sent out or reused, whereas others are not.

 This could be because of the value of the item.
 A $3 phone case may not be worth the time it takes to pay someone to meticulously check over the item, whereas a $500 gaming console is worth Amazon’s time, because they don’t want to lose money.